 One of the best examples we’ve seen – both in terms of the quality of the output and the longevity of the commitment – comes from premium US kitchen and bathroom brand Kohler, which has set up a lab with the specific purpose of converting its industrial waste into useful new products.
 The website for the Kohler WasteLAB in Wisconsin begs the question: “What if waste, bound for the landfill, has hidden value we haven’t explored?
 The WasteLAB is where we ask, “What if?” and experiment until we find answers, until we turn waste into something meaningful.”

 At the lab, waste dust, sand, glaze, enamel powder and pottery dry cull are currently being transformed into beautiful decorative tiles that are being sold for a premium price by Ann Sacks.
 Scientists are also exploring other potential use cases for the regenerated materials.
-[In part two of this series, which will be released in a few weeks, we will talk to Theresa Millard, sustainability and stewardship project manager at Kohler, to find out more about the project.]
+[In part two of this series we talk to Theresa Millard, sustainability and stewardship project manager at Kohler, to find out more about the project.]

 Kohler isn’t the only brand creating a premium output from its waste.
 Back in 2014 French fashion and luxury goods brand Hermès launched the Petit H sub-brand, which sells unique accessories using the off-cuts from its production processes.
 The brand champions these products at in-store pop-ups, known as Petit H Studio, and has previously offered monthly subscription boxes featuring the whimsical items.